Easy Boiled Corn on the Cob (Milk and Butter Method)

 - Season and serve.
 No need to slather on that softened butter.
 The butter bath has taken care of all that work for you.
 Simply garnish with chives (and season with s+p if needed) and serve.

-Boiled Corn on the Cob: Frequently Asked Questions
+Boiled Corn on the Cob FAQ – Your Questions Answered

-What kind of corn is best?
+What’s the best type of corn to use for boiled corn on the cob?
 White or yellow whole fresh corn (with husks and silk removed) will work beautifully here.

-How do you know when the corn is cooked?
+How can I tell when boiled corn on the cob is perfectly cooked?
 The corn will turn a bright yellow color, becoming plump and tender.
 Overcooked corn will look shriveled.

-How long will it take for the corn to cook through?
+How long does it take to boil corn on the cob until tender?
 Depending on the freshness of the corn (fresher corn will cook faster), it can take anywhere from 6-10 minutes.

-How can I store leftovers?
+What’s the best way to store leftover boiled corn on the cob?
 Leftovers can be stored in an airtight container in the fridge for 2 days.

 - 4 cups water